 There is no state-level payroll tax.

-Income tax brackets
+State income tax brackets

-No need to pay any state-level income tax.
+There is no need to pay any state-level income tax.

 Since there is no income tax, there is no need for standard deductions.